When choosing a vacation destination for yourself, you and some friends, or you and your family, Davenport may not immediately come to mind.

 Further, there’s a huge-screen movie theater that shows science films; it’s one of the biggest movie screens in the entire state.
 No matter what interests you, don’t miss the Putman Museum and Science Center during your visit to Davenport.

-See Related: Fun & Best Things to do in Dubuque, Iowa
+See Related: Things to Do in Dubuque, Iowa

 German American Heritage Center

 Many thousands of German immigrants chose to settle in the Midwest during the late 1800s and early 1900s and the German American Heritage Center and Museum in the Germania-Miller Standard Hotel celebrates this fact and the vast contributions that these people gave to the United States during their lifetimes.

 The building itself was built in 1862 as a guesthouse for immigrants and was later purchased by John Frederick Miller, a German immigrant, who ran it as a hotel for many years after that.
 In 1983, it was added to the National Register of Historic Places, and the German American Heritage Center moved in in 1995.

 Interesting exhibits at this museum and heritage center include an interactive experience about German immigration, displays of German and local art, and more.